ledpup/Othello/readme.txt

 Othello is an implementation of the board-game Othello (aka Reversi).
 It was created in Unity with C# as the programming language.
 It features:

 * 3D animation of plays
-* Computer opponent (with opening book, alpha-beta pruning negamax searching)
+* Computer opponent (with opening book, transposition table, alpha-beta pruning negamax searching)
 * Undo/redo and replay of games
 * Archived game stats for each square
 * Save/load of games